oyeaussie/PHPFirewall/README.md

 <h2>Description:</h2>
-PHPFirewall is a tool to allow/block connections to your application using IP address.
-The IP address details are either retrieved from local database (ip2location lite) or by making a call to IP2Location.io IP Geolocation API
+PHPFirewall is a tool to allow/block connections to your web resource using IP address.
+The IP address details are either retrieved from local database or by making a API calls to IP2Location.io

 <h2>Documentation:</h2>